jinghaoliu/Web/index.md

 ---

 # Biography
 I am currently a Ph.D. student at the University of Technology Sydney (UTS).
-I received a B.Eng degree from Guangxi Normal University (GXNU).
+Before that, I received a B.Eng degree from Guangxi Normal University (GXNU).
 <br/>

 # Publications